michael2012z/BitBible/markdown/KJV/files/Ps.md

 3. O Lord, thou hast brought up my soul from the grave: thou hast kept me alive, that I should not go down to the pit.

-4. Sing unto the Lord, O ye saints of his, and give thanks at the remembrance of his holiness.at…: or, to the memorial
+4. Sing unto the Lord, O ye saints of his, and give thanks at the remembrance of his holiness.

-5. For his anger endureth but a moment; in his favour is life: weeping may endure for a night, but joy cometh in the morning.his anger…: Heb. there is but a moment in his angerfor a night: Heb. in the eveningjoy: Heb. singing
+5. For his anger endureth but a moment; in his favour is life: weeping may endure for a night, but joy cometh in the morning.

 6. And in my prosperity I said, I shall never be moved.

-7. Lord, by thy favour thou hast made my mountain to stand strong: thou didst hide thy face, and I was troubled.made…: Heb. settled strength for my mountain
+7. Lord, by thy favour thou hast made my mountain to stand strong: thou didst hide thy face, and I was troubled.

 8. I cried to thee, O Lord; and unto the Lord I made supplication.